Bethesda, Maryland: History

-Bethesda did not develop beyond a small crossroads village through the 19th century.
+In 1852, the postmaster general established a post office in the area and appointed Rev. A. R. Smith its first postmaster.
+By 1862, a small settlement had grown around a store and tollhouse along the turnpike known as "Darcy's Store" for the store's owner, William E. Darcy.
 It consisted of a blacksmith shop, a church and school, and a few houses and stores.
-In 1852, the postmaster general established a post office in Bethesda and appointed Rev. A. R. Smith its first postmaster.
+In 1871, postmaster Robert Franck renamed the settlement for the church.

 A streetcar line was established in 1890 and suburbanization increased in the early 1900s, and Bethesda grew in population.
-Communities situated near railroad lines had grown the fastest during the 19th century.
-Still, mass production of the automobile ended that dependency and Bethesda planners grew the community with the transportation revolution in mind.
-This included becoming a key stopping point for the B & O railroad on their Georgetown Branch line completed around 1910 that ran from Silver Spring to Georgetown, passing through Bethesda on the way.
-The branch had a storage yard there and multiple sidings that served the industries in Bethesda in the early 20th century.
-B & O successor CSX ceased train service on the line in 1985, so the county transformed it into a trail in the rails-to-trails movement.
+Communities near railroad lines had grown the fastest during the 19th century.
+In 1910, the Baltimore and Ohio Railroad completed its Georgetown Branch line from Silver Spring to Georgetown, including a storage yard there and multiple sidings serving industries in Bethesda.
+B&O successor CSX ceased train service on the line in 1985, so the county transformed it into a trail in the rails-to-trails movement.
 The tracks were removed in 1994, and the first part of the trail was opened in 1998; it has become the most used rail-trail in the United States, averaging over one million users per year.

 Subdivisions began to appear on old farmland in the late 19th century, becoming the neighborhoods of Drummond, Woodmont, Edgemoor, and Battery Park.
 Farther north, several wealthy men made Rockville Pike famous for its mansions.
 These included Brainard W. Parker ("Cedarcroft", 1892), James Oyster ("Strathmore", 1899), George E. Hamilton ("Hamilton House", 1904; now the Stone Ridge School), Luke I. Wilson ("Tree Tops", 1926), Gilbert Hovey Grosvenor ("Wild Acres", 1928–29), and George Freeland Peter ("Stone House", 1930).
-In 1930, Dr Armistead Peter's pioneering manor house "Winona" (1873) became the clubhouse of the Woodmont Country Club on land that is now part of the National Institutes of Health (NIH) campus.
-Merle Thorpe's mansion "Pook's Hill" (1927, razed 1948) became the home-in-exile of the Norwegian Royal Family during World War II.
+In 1930, Armistead Peter's pioneering manor house "Winona" (1873) became the clubhouse of the Woodmont Country Club on land that is now part of the National Institutes of Health (NIH) campus.
+Merle Thorpe's mansion "Pook's Hill" (1927, razed 1948) became the home-in-exile of the Norwegian royal family during World War II.